-3. A fee of $5.00 per day for use of the library is charged of nonmembers of the Historical Society.
+- A fee of $5.00 per day for use of the library is charged of nonmembers of the Historical Society.
 However, no charge is made to students currently enrolled in an educational institution.
-No charge is made to Lancaster Mennonite Conference or Atlantic Coast Conference pastors or to church workers of LMC/ACC-affliated congregations or institutions doing research in connection with their work assignment.
+No charge is made for Lancaster Mennonite Conference or Atlantic Coast Conference pastors or for church workers of LMC/ACC-affiliated congregations or institutions doing research in connection with their work assignment.

-4. This is a smoke-free building.
-Also, food and beverages may be used in restricted areas but not in the reading room.
+- Food and beverages may be used in restricted areas but not in the reading room.
 A lunch room is available for those interested.

-7. The reading room contains open shelves.
+- The reading room contains open shelves.
 Researchers have access to materials on the Open, Reference, Church Records, Cemetery, and Audiovisual shelves for browsing and retrieval.

-8. The following materials are shelved in nonbrowsing areas of the library and may be requested from library staff:
+- The following materials are shelved in non-browsing areas of the library and may be requested from library staff:

-9. Please do not reshelve books or other materials.
+- Please do not re-shelve books or other materials.
 Place all books, folders, and other materials on the book return cart next to the reference shelf.
-Materials will be reshelved by the library staff.
+Materials will be re-shelved by the library staff.

-11. Photocopying may be done by researchers.
-Photocopy charges are as follows:
+- Photocopying may be done by researchers.
+Photocopy charges are as follows (sales tax included):

 Black and White Copies

-13. Permission by written request to the Historical Society must be obtained before publication of any material obtained from its archival collection, including genealogical archives.
+- Permission by written request to the Historical Society must be obtained before publication of any material obtained from its archival collection, including genealogical archives (surname files).
 The library requests that it receive a copy of a dissertation or published work based on information obtained at the Historical Society.

-14. Some books in the library circulate and may be signed out for a two-week loan period, renewable for one subsequent two week period.
+- Some books in the library circulate and may be signed out for a two-week loan period, renewable for one subsequent two-week period.
 For overdue books there is a charge of 25 cents per book per day the library is open.
 Borrowers wishing to renew the loan must notify the library; otherwise, books are considered overdue until notification or return of books.
 Books should be returned to the library in person if possible.
-Borrowers must either be members of the Historical Society or pay the $5.00 daily use fee each time they would like to borrow materials.
-Exceptions will be made for Mennonite pastors and church workers needing to borrow items in connection with their work assignment or students enrolled at Eastern Mennonite Seminary.
+Borrowers must be members of the Historical Society.
+Exceptions will be made for Mennonite pastors and church workers needing to borrow items in connection with their work assignment or for students enrolled at Eastern Mennonite Seminary.